Altice USA Inc. [ATUS] stock Downgrade by TD Securities analyst, price target now $6

 Sponsored

-Marc Sirota, Chief Financial OfficerLeroy Williams, Chief Growth OfficerDavid Williams, Chief Revenue OfficerShuvankar Roy, Chief Customer Experience Officer.

-Altice USA (NYSE: ATUS) today announces new leadership appointments to its executive team aimed at accelerating the Company’s transformation into a more customer-focused organization and driving growth.
-The following individuals join the executive leadership team and will report to Altice USA Chief Executive Officer Dennis Mathew:.
+A sum of 8841867 shares traded at recent session while its average daily volume was at 4.66M shares.
+Altice USA Inc. shares reached a high of $3.98 and dropped to a low of $3.67 until finishing in the latest session at $3.72.

-Over the last 12 months, ATUS stock dropped by -62.33%.
-The one-year Altice USA Inc. stock forecast points to a potential upside of 49.53.
+The one-year ATUS stock forecast points to a potential upside of 48.12.
 The average equity rating for ATUS stock is currently 2.80, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $1.98 billion, with 455.95 million shares outstanding and 206.86 million shares in the current float.
-Compared to the average trading volume of 4.79M shares, ATUS stock reached a trading volume of 4643816 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Altice USA Inc. [ATUS]: